-Weeds can choke the roots of grass so they turn yellow, brown, brittle, and die.
+Weeds can choke the roots of grass so they turn yellow, brown, and brittle, and die.
 Then the weeds take over and require more time and effort to mow.
-Thick clusters of weeds can even damage some residential lawn mowers, so it’s best to allow the company to treat the weeds they find.
+Thick clusters of weeds can even damage some residential lawnmowers, so it’s best to allow the company to treat the weeds they find.

 The type of grass also influences how quickly it grows.
 Warm-season grasses, like Bermuda grass, grow quickly in hot weather.
 Unless you want your yard to look overgrown, you’ll likely want your lawn care service to come out every week to tame this rapid-growing grass.

 This grass is common in southern climates, so you’ll need more service during late spring and summer.
 However, you won’t need consistent mowing when the grass goes dormant in the fall.
 The ebb and flow of necessary services let the costs even out over the year.